Divorce: South Africa

 According to Statistics South Africa, the number of divorces increased by 0.3% from 25,260 divorces granted in 2015 to 25,326 granted in 2016.
 About 44.4% of the 2016 divorces came from marriages that did not reach their tenth wedding anniversary.
 About 51.1% of divorces in 2016 were filed by women while men filed 34.2% divorce cases.

 Social attitudes

 Attitudes toward divorce vary substantially across the world.
-Divorce is considered socially unacceptable by most of the population in certain Sub-Saharan African countries such as Ghana, Uganda, Nigeria and Kenya, South Asian countries including India and Pakistan and South-East Asian countries such as the Philippines and Indonesia.
-The majority of the population considers divorce acceptable in Eastern Europe, East Asia, Latin America and the United States.
-In developed regions such as Western Europe and Japan, more than 80% of the population consider divorce socially acceptable.
+Divorce is considered socially unacceptable by most of the population in certain sub-Saharan African countries such as Ghana, Uganda, Nigeria and Kenya, South Asian countries including India and Pakistan and South-East Asian countries such as the Philippines and Indonesia.
+The majority of the population considers divorce acceptable in Europe, Latin America and the United States.
 Divorce is also widely accepted in certain Muslim majority countries such as Jordan, Egypt and Lebanon, at least when men initiate it.

+Mauritania is unusual for having a long history of accepting and celebrating divorce.
+Although exact statistics are not available, Mauritania is believed to have the highest divorce rate by far in the world, and it is not unusual for adults in Mauritania to marry and divorce five to ten times during their lifetimes.

+Research has shown that unhappily married couples suffer 3–25 times the risk of developing clinical depression.

-In same-sex married couples (United States)
+In same-sex married couples

-All U.S. states permit same-sex marriage.
-For same-sex couples in the United States, divorce law is in its infancy.
+The legal process of divorce by same-sex couples is generally the same as any other.

+Same-sex marriage was introduced in large European countries relatively recently: France in 2013, the UK in 2014, and Germany in 2017.
+Consequently, there have been relatively few studies of divorce by same-sex couples, and they have produced some conflicting information.
+In some countries, such as Norway and Sweden, lesbian couples may be more likely to divorce than gay couples or opposite-sex couples.
+Same-sex couples in rural areas may have a higher divorce rate.